THE MAKING OF A SUPERLINER

 Olympic's first ocean crossing was on June 14th, 1911, under the command of Captain Edward J. Smith.
 She performed flawlessly.
 She then made several more crossings, but on September 20th, 1911, she collided with the Royal Navy cruiser, HMS Hawke.
 Both ships sustained serious damage.
 Captain Smith commanded the Olympic on nine voyages before assuming command of the Titanic in 1912.

-Five days later on April 14th, 1912, Titanic struck an iceberg.
-Within two hours and forty minutes, she sank beneath the icy waters of the Atlantic.
+Five days later on April 14th, 1912, she struck an iceberg and within two hours and forty minutes, sank beneath the icy waters of the Atlantic.
 More than 1,500 lives were lost on this tragic morning.
 The arrogance of mankind during the Edwardian era undoubtedly played a vital role in the sinking of this beautiful, grand ship.
-The repercussions of the loss of Titanic were both immediate and lasting.
+The repercussions of the loss of the Titanic were both immediate and lasting.

-Titanic was 883 feet long (1/6 of a mile), 92 feet wide, and weighed 46,328 tons.
-She was 104 feet tall from keel to bridge, almost 35 feet of which were below the waterline.
+Titanic was 882 feet, 8 inches/268 meters, 92.5 feet/28 meters wide, and weighed 46,328 tons.
 She stood taller above the water than most urban buildings of the time.
 There were three smoke-stacks to vent smoke from her numerous kitchens and galleys; a fourth dummy stack was added to increase the impression of her gargantuan size.
 After all, she was the largest movable object ever made by man.

 First Class Accommodations aboard the RMS Titanic